maybebyte/anthesis/why-openbsd.md

 - Dislike reading/are unwilling to learn.
 OpenBSD *will* require reading from time to time, it's just how it is.
+- Expect it to work like $PREVIOUS_OS.
+There's probably a way to make OpenBSD do what you want, but it's the OpenBSD way, not the
+  $PREVIOUS_OS way.
 - Prioritize performance above all else.
 - Desire a powerful filesystem like ZFS.
 - Want all the latest features.